Micro fishing is fishing for small fish, and like any other type of fishing, having the right gear makes it easier and more enjoyable.

 John Geirach once wrote: "Maybe your stature as a fly fisherman isn't determined by how big a trout you can catch, but by how small a trout you can catch without being disappointed."
-Replace "fly fisherman" with just plain "fisherman" and replace "trout" with just plain "fish" and that is what micro fishing is all about.
+Replace "fly fisherman" with just plain "fisherman" and replace "trout" with just plain "fish" and that, to me, is what micro fishing is all about.

 They are said to be the world's smallest game fish.
 Tanago fishing is a pretty small niche within a country that is crazy for fishing, but some tanago anglers are as fanatical as any trout or bass fisherman.
 I read one account of a successful tournament bass fisherman who sold all his bass fishing gear and took up tanago fishing.
 Basically sitting alone on a stool beside a ditch or canal, holding a short bamboo rod almost as if it was a single chopstick, and catching fish so small that some bass fishermen wouldn't even use them for bait.
 Some would say "strange," others "serene."